pkdawson/imgui-godot/README.md

 ### Configuration

-If you want to customize fonts or other settings, create an `ImGuiConfig` resource, then open the scene `res://addons/imgui-godot/Config.tscn`, select the `Config` node, and set its `Config` property.
+If you want to customize fonts or other settings, create an `ImGuiConfig` resource, then go to `Project > Project Settings > Addons > Imgui` and set the `Config` resource path.

 ### Widgets